lonebots/robot-operating-system-notes/ros2-for-beginners/notes/Nodes.md

 - Main control loop
 - drivers : for handling the motors, controlled by the main control loop

-Each node can be launched separately and they communicate each other via topics, sevice or actions.
+Each node can be launched separately and they communicate each other via topics, sevices or actions.

 ### Characteristics of Node